Public Services Librarian/Instructor

 Application Materials and Contact:

-For the application process, applicants should submit: Letter of Application, Resume, References (name, phone number, and e-mail address of at least three), and Unofficial Transcripts.
+Applicants should submit: Letter of Application, Resume, References (name, phone number, and e-mail address of at least three), and Unofficial Transcripts) for the application process.
 Please submit the required documents to:

 Walt Fontane, Head of Public Services